-Outlook for Fiscal 2025
+Outlook for Fiscal 2026

-We expect low single-digit increases in net sales for fiscal 2025 versus fiscal 2024 with growth expected in all channels.
-Our outlook for Adjusted EBITDA for fiscal 2025 will range from \$235 million to \$255 million.
-The change in net sales and Adjusted EBITDA is highly dependent upon overall industry, economic growth trends, material constraints, labor impacts, interest rates and consumer behaviors.
-Adjusted EBITDA will also be impacted as we continue to ramp up production from our plant expansions in Monterrey, Mexico and Hamlet, North Carolina.
+We expect a range between low single-digit declines to low-single digit increases in net sales for fiscal 2026 versus fiscal 2025.
+While the first half of the fiscal year remains challenged by the current macroeconomic environment, we are expecting recovery and growth in the second half of fiscal 2026.
+Our outlook for Adjusted EBITDA for fiscal 2026 will range from \$175 million to \$200 million, driven primarily by higher selling and marketing and general and administrative costs, increases in input costs and fixed cost inflationary items, partially offset by our commitment to operational excellence and automation.
+The change in net sales and Adjusted EBITDA is highly dependent upon overall industry, economic growth trends, material constraints, labor impacts, interest rates, tariff rate changes and consumer behaviors.

-During fiscal 2025, we will continue our investment back into the business by continuing our path for our digital transformation with investments in our cloud-based ERP and CRM platforms and investing in automation.
-We will be opportunistic in our share repurchasing and lastly, we have our debt position at a leverage ratio we wanted to achieve and will continue to deprioritize paying down debt in fiscal 2025.
+During fiscal 2026, we will continue our investment back into the business by continuing our path for our digital transformation with investments in our cloud-based ERP and customer relationship management platforms and investing in automation at our manufacturing locations.
+We will be opportunistic in our share repurchasing and lastly, we have our debt optimally positioned at a leverage ratio we set to achieve, enabling us to deprioritize debt repayments in fiscal 2026.
+We expect our interest expense to increase approximately \$7 million due to our A&R Credit Agreement.
+We also expect our depreciation and amortization to increase approximately \$11 million due to our cloud-based ERP efforts, automation and platform changes.

-A reconciliation of EBITDA, Adjusted EBITDA and Adjusted EBITDA margin as projected for fiscal 2025 is not provided because we do not forecast net income (loss) as we cannot, without unreasonable effort, estimate or predict with certainty various components of net income.
+A reconciliation of EBITDA and Adjusted EBITDA is not provided for fiscal 2026 because we do not forecast net income as we cannot, without unreasonable effort, estimate or predict with certainty various components of net income.